sunfishcode/wasm-reference-manual/WebAssembly.md

 | `desc`          | [global description]             | a description of the global variable     |
 | `init`          | [instantiation-time initializer] | the initial value of the global variable |

-> In the MVP, only immutable global variables can be exported.
+> Exporting of mutable global variables may be permitted in the future.

 #### Export Section